 Teaching the plot structure with middle school and high school students?
-Here are some talking points.
+Here are some talking points and plot structure activities.

 Students must understand plot structure so they can analyze the author’s message.
 If they don’t… not only will they be confused, but higher analysis also won’t happen.
 Teaching plot, or at least reviewing the plot, is often a necessity.
 Often, I hear the public cry that teachers must teach critical thinking skills—and I agree.
 We educators know that before students can complete analysis, they must comprehend.
 For me, teaching plot diagram allows students to understand the story, and then we can work on analysis and critical thinking.

 When I consider how to teach plot structure, I share the goal with student—to see more connections past the simple triangle!
 The location of literary terms along the plot diagram matters, and I explain that to students.
 For example, where do readers learn about a character’s troubled past?
 Does it add to the climax?
 Is it less important to character development and thus happens on the falling action?
 This is the fun of literature—figuring it out.
 Plot diagram activities can add to the analysis of literature.
 We teachers want students to get to analysis, so we first have to get students to understand the plot diagram.

 Before analysis, students must be able to outline the plot using a plot diagram.
 Using a new story may cause students to worry about the actual story and the plot diagram.
 They may struggle with two new concepts at the same time.
 Here are some ways for teaching the plot structure.

 Of all the plot activities drawing the plot structure is the most common.
 Don’t worry—the basics of it will build student confidence, and then students can work into understanding different components from that foundation.